bcgov/landuseplanning-api/migrations/README.md

 ## How to migrate local database

-Go into /migrations, and move the changing file OUT of the folder for now, example: 20190411002817-projectDS.js

-then run:
+### Create migration boilerplate

+`./node_modules/db-migrate/bin/db-migrate/create myMigrationName`

+This will create a date stamped **boilerplate* migration file for you in the `./migrations` directory, such as  *20190625114200-myMigrationName.js* .
+Modify this file to implement your migration.

+### Run a migration

+` ./node_modules/db-migrate/bin/db-migrate up`

+### Load dump into db and run migrations (optional)

+1. Move your newly generated migration file out of the migrations folder(ie. *20190625114200-myMigrationName.js*).
+This is to ensure a clean state to test your new migration against.

+2. Run the following command to load a dump file and apply all existing migrations:

+    1. `cd dumps_folder && mongorestore -d epic some_unzipped_dump/`
-`./prod-load-db/esm_prod_april_1/dataload.sh && ./node_modules/db-migrate/bin/db-migrate up`
+    2. `cd eagle_api_root/ && ./node_modules/db-migrate/bin/db-migrate up`

-then run:

-`node migrateDocuments.js`
+    2. `node migrateDocuments.js`

-then put 20190411002817-projectDS.js back into the /migrations folder, and re-run:
+3. Put your new migration file back into the **/migrations** folder and run:

-`./node_modules/db-migrate/bin/db-migrate up`
+    * `./node_modules/db-migrate/bin/db-migrate up`

-note that regionCapitalized file is used to capitalize first letter of a region in database.
+### Re-run migration (local testing)

+** This won't unclobber data, just allow a rerun of a migration.
+You may need to dump and restore if the last migration attempt mangled data. **

+1. View all migrations applied, in mongo shell

+    * `db.migrations.find()`

+2. The most recent migration will be at the bottom of the list

+    * `db.migrations.deleteOne({ _id: ObjectId(my_most_recent_migrationd_id)})`